highbee2810/ansible-config-mgt/README.md

-## This aim of this  project is to demonstrate how ansible can be used for configuration management.
+## The aim of this  project is to demonstrate how ansible can be used for configuration management.